hmcts/pip-subscription-management/README.md

 If you want to test the scripts locally, you will first need to clear the "flyway_schema_history' table, and then set the 'ENABLE_FLYWAY' environment variable to 'true'.

+## Materialised View

+There is a materialised view created for the Subscription table, which contains a subset of the fields.

+This view is implemented via Flyway.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details